ibm-cloud-docs/monitoring/windows.md

 * Network interface metrics

-Comnplete the following steps to configure the Prometheus WMI exporter in your Windows system:
+Complete the following steps to configure the Prometheus WMI exporter in your Windows system:

-1. Login to your Windows system, for example, you can connect via remore desktop (RDP).
+1. Login to your Windows system, for example, you can connect via remote desktop (RDP).

 2. [Download the Prometheus exporter ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://github.com/martinlindhe/wmi_exporter/releases){:new_window}.